nikitavoloboev/data/docs/machine-learning/chatgpt.md

 - [AI-enhanced development makes me more ambitious with my projects (2023)](https://simonwillison.net/2023/Mar/27/ai-enhanced-development/)
 - [Ask HN: What is a specific use of GPT-4 that you think is remarkable?
 (2023)](https://news.ycombinator.com/item?id=35329054)
 - [ChatGPT outperforms crowd-workers for text-annotation tasks (2023)](https://arxiv.org/abs/2303.15056) ([HN](https://news.ycombinator.com/item?id=35334719))
+- [AI Tools for chatGPT](https://github.com/yufeikang/ai-cli) - Easily use chatGPT in the command line.